romjacket/skeletonKey/site/ReadMe.md

 Refer to the html help included (..\site\index.html) for detailed information.

-Upon installtion, a quick-start wizard will allow users to get up and running quickly.
+The skeletonKey.exe file contains all the files it needs and creates them in the directory it in which it is.

-If you obtained source files for skeletonKey, you can compile all the files with an ".ahk"
+If you obtained source files for skeletonKey, links to the needed binary dependencies can be found in the \bin\ directory.

-extension found in the root of the skeletonKey directory as well as those found in the
+and, you should compile all the files with an ".ahk" extension found in the root of the skeletonKey directory as well as those found in the

-"bin" directory with the Ahk2Exe compiler found in your AutoHotKey "Compiler" directory.
+"bin" directory with the Ahk2Exe compiler found in AutoHotKey's "Compiler" directory.

 ###########################################